 The vulcanized shoemaking process must be done in a specific factory equipped with many special machines.
 The shoemaking equipment required for vulcanizing is very different from the equipment needed to make cold cement shoes.
 A shoe factory will usually specialize in one process or the other, you will rarely find both vulcanized and cold cement processes inside the same factory.

-The upper stitching and construction of a Converse vulcanized shoe is nearly the same as a cold cement shoe.
+The upper stitching and construction of a Converse vulcanized shoe are nearly the same as a cold cement shoe.
 The inside reinforcements for the toe and heel counters are made of thin rubber sheets instead of plastic.
 Again, due to the high temperature required for the vulcanized rubber, any kind of plastic or PVC logos or trim treatments must be avoided when designing a vulcanized shoe.
-The lining of Converse shoes are also made from light weight cotton canvas.
+The lining of Converse shoes is also made from lightweight cotton canvas.

 How much does it cost Converse to make a pair of All Stars?